couchbaselabs/hands_on_n1ql_v4/content/slide-91.md

-# Part 5 : Querying Objects
+# Part 5 : Deep dive into Data modeling: Exploiting Arrays and Objects

+## Querying Objects

-## objects can be compared as a whole as well.
+ Objects can be compared as a whole as well.

 <pre>
 select name, city from `travel-sample` h where geo = {